Teppei-Deguchi/prj-weak-supervision/README.md

 * scikit-learn-intelex (2025.8.0) (optional)

 ## ML example
-This provides exampel script and dataset for our method.
-APH(3')II enzymatic activity and GRB2-SH3 binding affinity dataset is available.
+The directory contains example scripts for users to perform machine learning combining their experimental data and weak training data prepared by the protocol given in make_calc_data directory below.

 ## make_calc_data
-This provide a consistent protocol that encompasses ESM-2 zero-shot predictions, Rosetta ddG monomer, and Rosetta flex ddG calculations, leading up to the construction of a sequence-calculated value dataset for ML.
+The directory contains example scripts for preparing weak training data using Rosetta and ESM-2 zero-shot prediction.

 ## Benchmark
-The directory includes scripts and datasets to reproduce the results reported in [Deguchi et al. BioRxiv.
+The directory contains scripts and datasets to reproduce the results reported in [Deguchi et al. BioRxiv.
 2025](https://www.biorxiv.org/content/10.1101/2025.04.08.647800v2).